Explore England's social folk dance heritage in fine detail.

 The course will run on a termly basis.
-Classes are carefully planned to progress across the term to allow development and progression.
-However, interested parties are welcome to come for one or more taster sessions before committing to the term.
+Classes will be planned across the term to allow development and progression.
+However, each class will have a stand alone focus and interested parties are welcome to come for one or more taster sessions.

 Term fee: £60 | £48 concessions (advance booking required)

 Drop-in fee: £10 | £8 concessions (available on the door)